Renal cell carcinoma

 When to Contact a Medical Professional

 Contact your provider any time you see blood in the urine.
 Also contact if you have any other symptoms of this disorder.

 Stop smoking.
 Follow your provider's recommendations in the treatment of kidney disorders, especially those that may require dialysis.

-National Comprehensive Cancer Network.
+National Comprehensive Cancer Network website.
 NCCN clinical practice guidelines in oncology: kidney cancer.
-Version 2.
-2016.
+Version 2.2022.

 Weiss RH, Jaimes EA, Hu SL.
 Kidney cancer.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 41.